 Fabric and Other Supplies

-We used SIX beautiful jacquard ribbons from the Anna Maria Horner Field Study collection by Renaissance Ribbons.
-The yardage shown is enough to allow proper fussy cutting of the dominant motifs.
+NOTE: We originally used SIX beautiful jacquard ribbons from the Anna Maria Horner Field Study collection by Renaissance Ribbons.
+The yardage shown is enough to allow fussy cutting of any ribbon with a similar strong motif.

 - ONE magnetic snap

 - All purpose Thread to match fabric and ribbons; we opted to use invisible Thread for all our ribbon stitching but this is optional

 - Tape measure

 - Hand sewing Needle

 Cuts are given below for the specific ribbons we chose and we refer to them by name throughout the instructions to make it easier to follow along with the ribbons you’ve selected in the same widths.
 All our cuts are determined based on our selected ribbons.
 If you choose ribbons of different widths, you will need to measure each of your ribbon stacks to insure the height and width of your fabric cuts are the same.